borgyin/starter-hugo-portfolio-theme/content/about/about.md

 ## **Biography**

-Mr. Yin was born in 1996, he received a bachelor's degree in engineering and a master's degree in engineering from South China University of Technology (Guangzhou, China) in 2019 and 2022, respectively.
-He is currently pursuing a PhD in the Waves Research Group under the Department of Information Technology at the Faculty of Engineering and Architecture of the University of Ghent, Belgium.
+Mr. Yin was born in 1996.
+He received the B.Eng. and M.Eng. degree from South China University of Technology, Guangzhou, China, in 2019 and 2022, respectively.
+He is currently pursuing a Ph.D. degree at Ghent University, Belgium.

 My research interests include wireless communications, machine learning, and convex optimization.